Isha1218/MAD_Project/README.md

   * **Calendar Page:** Teachers can navigate to the calendar page with a calendar icon.
 They will be able to view all of their upcoming events that they are a part of.
 The events will be similarly displayed to the student page.
 One additional feature will be accessible to teachers at the top of the Calendar page by clicking on the addition icon: the ability to request events.
     * Request events: Teachers will be able to request an event by inputting a subject, dscription, and time that the event will occur.
 The event will be reviewed and added into the database within a few hours.
   * **Messaging:** Teachers can message their students.
 They will have access to all of the features that come with messaging (e.g.g photo uploading) that students have.
+  * **Announcements:** Teachers can also message all the students in a class period or club at once by sending an announcement, allowing them to easily update groups of students.

 ### Parents
   * **Sign-In:** Parents will be expected to sign-in with their gmails.